 - Help them to feel part of the journey.

-The main takeaway here is continual feedback.
+The main capability takeaway here is continual feedback.
 Knowledge is power, as they say.

-By keeping your visitors and buyers informed, much of the anxiety is relieved.
+By keeping your visitors and buyers informed, much of the anxiety about ticket queues is relieved.
 However, the concern as to whether or not they'll land the tickets they want is still flowing through their veins.

 How do you deal with that?
-Well, here's a list of common elements that play their part in those worries.
+To answer that, here's a list of common elements that play their part in those worries abut ticket status.
 Once you understand them, you can introduce ways to counteract them, bringing peace and harmony to your visitors (well, a little at least), garnering love and respect for your brand.
 And why is that so important?
-Repeat sales, customer loyalty, and returning revenue; that's why.
+Repeat sales, customer experience and loyalty, and returning revenue; that's why.

 - Occupied time (active waiting) feels shorter than unoccupied time (passive waiting).